 Resilience has been a topic of focus, research, and discussion in the fields of education and mindfulness for several years.
 The capacity to recover from setbacks is integral to living a happy and successful life.
 Two of the most important skills needed to build resilience are the ability to manage problems and the ability to build relationships.
 What if you are genetically predisposed to have difficulty with either of these skills?

 Dr. Mark Bertin is a developmental behavioral pediatrician and an assistant professor of pediatrics at New York Medical College.
-He is a frequent lecturer for parents, teachers and professionals on topics related to child development including autistic spectrum disorders, ADHD, parenting and mindfulness, and also leads mindfulness classes for interested families.
-He spoke with iBme intern Owen Henderson about how mindfulness can help kids with ADHD and high-functioning autism develop resilience.
+He is a frequent lecturer for parents, teachers, and professionals on topics related to child development, including autistic spectrum disorders, ADHD, parenting, and mindfulness, and also leads mindfulness classes for interested families.
+He spoke with iBme intern, Owen Henderson, about how mindfulness can help kids with ADHD and high-functioning autism to develop resilience.

 First, can you talk about what ADHD and high-functioning autism are, as they are often misunderstood.

 Dr. Bertin ADHD is a medical condition; the genetics of ADHD are almost as strong as the genetics of height.
 It is a developmental disorder that affects a skillset called executive function.
 Executive function is a cognitive set that has to do with anything that requires management in life — attention is certainly a piece of that.